 Good tree management is about more than just tree work.
 It is about assessing trees knowledgeably

-This principle is set out in the British Standard BS 3998: 2010 Tree Work – Recommendations,
+This principle is set out in the British Standard BS 3998: 2010 Tree Work – Recommendations

-A consultant will usually be independent of contracting (tree surgery) work interests and will be qualified in arboriculture to an equivalent degree level of an architect or engineer.
+This person will usually be independent of contracting (tree surgery) work interests and will be qualified in arboriculture to an equivalent degree level of an architect or engineer.

 A consultant will also investigate cases where trees are alleged to be involved in structural damage to buildings and investigate accidents caused by tree failure.

 Arboricultural consultants can assist law firms, insurance companies, utilities, land developers, local authorities, landscape planners and architects, homeowners, individuals and organisations requiring authoritative knowledge and perspective on trees.

-Competent tree work contractors (colloquially known as ‘tree surgeons’) must at least have NPTC (National Proficiency Tests Council) Certificates of Competence indicating that they have been trained and assessed in the practical work operations which they undertake, such as tree pruning and felling.
+An Arboricultural Contractor must at least have NPTC (National Proficiency Tests Council) Certificates of Competence indicating that they have been trained and assessed in the practical work operations which they undertake, such as tree pruning and felling.

 Contractors may provide free estimates and also some preliminary advice.

-Aboricultural Association (Ireland Branch)
+Arboricultural Association (Ireland Branch)